sparsh-ai/recohut/README.md

 * [ ] Bike Sharing Service Data Pipeline using Cloud Composer [[source code](06-orchestration/airflow/lab-bike-sharing-service-pipeline)]
 * [ ] Forex ETL with Airflow [[source code](06-orchestration/airflow/lab-forex-etl)]
 * [ ] Building an Airflow ETL pipeline to pull NFT data from Github and store in SQLite database [[source code](06-orchestration/airflow/github-nft)]
+* [ ] IMDB Spark ETL - Build a data pipeline that download data, process it, calculate the hight profit movies and save the processed data into Postgres database [[source code](06-orchestration/airflow/lab-imdb-spark-etl)]
 * [ ] Building Data Ingestion Pipelines using Azure Data Factory - This lab covers ingesting data using Azure Data Factory and copying data between Azure SQL Database and Azure Data Lake.
 Recipe 1 - Provisioning Azure Data Factory.
 Recipe 2 - Copying files to a database from a data lake using a control flow and copy activity.
 Recipe 3 - Triggering a pipeline in Azure Data Factory.
 Recipe 4 - Copying data from a SQL Server virtual machine to a data lake using the Copy data wizard [[Source code](06-orchestration/azure-data-factory/lab-data-ingestion-pipeline)]
 * [ ] Incremental Data Loading using Azure Data Factory - This lab covers various methods to perform data loading in incremental fashion.
 Recipe 1 - Using Watermarking.
 Recipe 2 - Using File Timestamps.
 Recipe 3 - Using File partitions and folder structures [[Source code](06-orchestration/azure-data-factory/lab-adf-incremental-loading)]
+* [ ] Assignment - Build ETL Pipeline in Airflow using Toll data [[source code](06-orchestration/airflow/lab-tolldata)]
 * [ ] Develop Batch Processing Solution using Azure Data Factory - In this lab, we design an end-to-end batch processing solution by using Data Factory, Data Lake, Spark, Azure Synapse Pipelines, PolyBase, and Azure Databricks.
 Recipe 1 - Data Ingestion using Data Flow.
 Recipe 2 - Data Transformation using Azure Databricks.
 Recipe 3 - Data Serving using PolyBase.
 Recipe 4 - Data Pipeline using Azure Data Factory Pipeline.
 Recipe 5 - End to end data processing with Azure Batch [[Source code](06-orchestration/azure-data-factory/lab-batch-processing-solution)]
 * [ ] Building and Executing a Pipeline Graph with Data Fusion [[source code](06-orchestration/datafusion/lab-datafusion-pipeline)]
 * [ ] Prefect Getting Started [[source code](06-orchestration/prefect/lab-prefect-getting-started)]